nathanleclaire/blog/source/_posts/2013-12-07-dont-fear-directives-in-angular-dot-js.markdown

 That's all, you just created a directive!
 Now, when you go looking around for some examples of directives online, it's easy to get lost in all of the Angular-specific jargon like linking functions, the "restrict" property, scope hierarchies and so on.
 But I highly recommend that you try not to panic, and realize that there is meaning behind all of the weird symbols and abbreviations you see.
 For instance, in the definition for the directive above, I define a `restrict: 'E'` setting.
 What the heck does that mean?

-Well, what it means is, restrict the usage of this directive to only Elements.
+Well, what it means is, "restrict the usage of this directive to only Elements".

-So you can use it in HTML like this:
+So, you can use it in HTML like this:

 ```js
 <body ng-app="myApp">